eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/legacy.md

 # Legacy Commands in iofogctl

-We can use legacy CLI of each component i.e Controller and Agent.
+You can use legacy CLI of each component i.e Controller and Agent.

 ## Using Legacy Commands